MarkEdmondson1234/markedmondson.me-hugo/content/post/2019-02-23-r-at-scale-google-cloud-platform.md

 ## 2. Scaling R applications

-Now I turn to cloud applications of R - you have written your code and now want to activate that analysis by providing its results, either in a Shiny interactive visualisation or via an API others can call to get the results or R analysis.
+Now I turn to cloud applications of R - you have written your code and want to activate that analysis by providing its results, either in a Shiny interactive visualisation or via an API others can call to get the results.

 ### First - Dockerise your app